bright1993ff66/traffic_info_perception/README.md

 ## 2. Study Area

-We choose Shanghai as our study, which is one of major cities in China.
+We choose Shanghai as our study area, which is one of major cities in China.
 The overview of Shanghai road network is presented as the following:

 ![Shanghai Road Network](https://github.com/bright1993ff66/traffic_info_perception/blob/main/project_figures/Shanghai_road_network.png)